 Melissa previously worked as a Partner at TNTP, a national education nonprofit which recruits and trains teachers, and advances policies and practices that ensure effective teaching.
 During her time there, she most notably led a two-year research effort to produce “The Irreplaceables: The Real Retention Crisis in America’s Urban Schools,” which inspired multiple districts to take on reforms.
 Melissa’s work also included scaling an early stage data product, the Instructional Culture Insight survey, which quadrupled the tool’s reach and supported more than 1,400 schools across 30 sites to improve instructional leadership practices aligned to student outcomes and effective teacher retention.

 Prior to TNTP, Melissa worked as a strategy consultant for The Boston Consulting Group, with a focus on growth strategy and human capital management.
 She started her career at The TEAK Fellowship, an academic enrichment program based in New York City that helps prepare low-income students for success at top high schools, working her way up to Deputy Director.
 She was a Coro Fellow in Public Affairs in Los Angeles where she worked with United Teachers Los Angeles, Los Angeles Unified School District, and Compton Unified School District.

-Melissa has an MBA from Harvard Business School and earned her bachelor’s in Sociology with High Honors from Princeton University.
+Melissa has an MBA from Harvard Business School and earned her bachelor’s in Sociology with High Honors from Princeton University, where she currently serves on the University Board of Trustees.
 She lives in Massachusetts with her husband and two children.
 Follow Melissa on Twitter at @melissawu99.